pnlbwh/pnlpipe/README.md

 Developed by Tashrif Billah, Ryan Eckbo, Sylvain Bouix, and Isaiah Norton, Brigham and Women's Hospital (Harvard Medical School).

+This pipeline is also available as Docker and Singularity containers.
+See [pnlpipe-containers](https://github.com/pnlbwh/pnlpipe-containers) for details.

 <!-- markdown-toc start - Don't edit this section.
 Run [gh-md-toc](https://github.com/ekalinin/github-markdown-toc to generate toc again -->

 Table of Contents